Women in the labour market

 In other female-dominant occupations, women-only unions or associations were formed.

 The Dunedin Tailoresses’ Union, established in 1889, was the first women’s union to be formed.
 Public concern about sweating in the clothing trade – working long hours in poor conditions for little money – prompted Dunedin labour leaders and prominent citizens (all men) to form a committee to negotiate with employers.
-When employers refused, the committee formed what became the Dunedin Tailoresses’ Union.
+When the employers refused to do so, the committee formed what became the Dunedin Tailoresses’ Union.
 At first the union was run by men, but by 1891 its secretary was Harriet Morison, and there were 13 other women on its executive.

-Socially as well as industrially active, the Dunedin Tailoresses’ Union held picnics attended by hundreds.
-The events were also fundraisers, used to support the union’s wide-ranging interests.
-When rain reduced numbers at two picnics in 1895, it caused the union financial difficulty.
-Secretary Harriet Morison organised a carnival to repair the damage, but failed to keep track of funds.
+Active socially as well as industrially, the Dunedin Tailoresses’ Union held picnics attended by hundreds.
+These events were also fundraisers, used to support the union’s wide-ranging interests.
+When rain reduced the attendance at two picnics in 1895, the union got into financial difficulty.
+Secretary Harriet Morison organised a carnival to recoup the shortfall, but failed to keep track of funds.
 Accused of embezzling money, Morison resigned.

-Its concerns included working conditions and wages, but also organising other women workers, promoting training, and supporting favourable legislation.
-The union provided money and an organiser’s time to the fledgling Auckland, Wellington and Christchurch tailoress unions.
+Its concerns included working conditions and wages, but also organising other women workers, promoting training and supporting favourable legislation.
+The union provided money and an organiser’s time to fledgling Auckland, Wellington and Christchurch tailoresses’ unions.

 In the 1940s the tailoresses’ unions were absorbed into mixed-gender clothing workers’ unions; despite women’s numerical dominance, men would run these unions for more than 20 years.

-The New Zealand Nurses Association was started in 1909 with assistance from the Department of Health and doctors.
+The New Zealand Nurses Association was founded in 1909 with assistance from doctors and the Department of Health.
 The association opposed strikes and industrial action, arguing that nursing was a vocation, not a job.
-It had considerable influence with government, but until the 1950s was concerned with nurses’ status rather than working conditions and wages.
+It had considerable influence on the government, but until the 1950s was concerned with nurses’ status rather than working conditions and wages.